Eikonal amplitudes from curved backgrounds: Discussion

 To truly prove our proposal in full generality, one would require a first-principles derivation of the non-perturbative background space-time from an infinite resummation of ladder diagrams.
 At linear level, it is well known that space-times like Schwarzschild can be recovered by summing Feynman diagrams between a probe and source (cf., \cite{Duff:1973zz,Holstein:2004dn,Neill:2013wsa,Mougiakakos:2020laz}).
 It would be interesting to relate these resummations to the eikonal resummation.

 \paragraph{Spinning vs unspinning probe.} In our calculation in the Kerr space-time, only the background is spinning.
 In~\cite{Guevara:2019fsj}, the tree-level amplitude $A_4$ was obtained for the $2\to2$ scattering amplitude where \emph{both} particles have spins $ a_1, a_2$.
-However, because Kerr is really the motion of a minimal coupled infinite spin particle~\cite{Guevara:2019fsj,Arkani-Hamed:2019ymq}, in the process the spins exponentiate and sum up in such a way that the end result depends only on the total spin $ a = a_1+ a_2$.\footnote{We thank Alexander Ochirov for a discussion on this point.}.
+However, because Kerr is really the motion of a minimal coupled infinite spin particle~\cite{Guevara:2019fsj,Arkani-Hamed:2019ymq}, in the process the spins exponentiate and sum up in such a way that the end result depends only on the total spin $ a = a_1+ a_2$ at leading order in the gravitational coupling.\footnote{We thank Alexander Ochirov for a discussion on this point.}.
 Similar calculations, including a spinning probe particle have been studied very recently\footnote{AC thanks Justin Vines for sharing a preliminary version of \cite{Justin}.} \cite{Kol:2021jjc, Justin}.

 For another spinning object with finite-size effects not captured by the Kerr metric, such as a neutron star, spin effects do not exponentiate.
 One could imagine computing a $1\to1$ scattering amplitude in the space-time of a neutron star; our proposal suggests that -- at least in a stationary approximation of the star -- this amplitude will exhibit eikonal exponentiation, but the spin effects themselves may not exponentiate.
 It would be interesting to attempt such a scattering amplitude calculation for a neutron star, or indeed any space-time with finite size effects.